ChrisArson/DevOps-projects/README.md

 <a name="ans-intro"></a>
 ### 3.1 Introduction

 This projects provides practical example of using Ansible to prepare an Apache server with the latest web files on remote machines.
 It also automate the tests, build and deployment of image with java application within Docker container.
 In first part playbook will download extract and deploy webfiles data to two virtual machines with different Linux distribution.
 The second part of playbook is automation around java application.
 As a result there will be an image on [dockerhub](https://hub.docker.com/r/chrisarson/ans-project) with tested and built java application.
+Image is going to be pulled and run on remote virtual machine.
 Java application that I used in this project comes from https://github.com/jenkins-docs/simple-java-maven-app.

 Project directory: `ansible/`